P.O. Box 100

-- BLUE-GREEN ALGAE: Blue-green algae is at the ADVISORY alert level for the beaches at MOUNDS SRA (BROOKVILLE LAKE).
-Swimming and boating are permitted.
-Avoid contact with this algae and swallowing water while swimming.
+- BLUE-GREEN ALGAE ADVISORY ALERT FOR MOUNDS SRA AND QUAKERTOWN SRA: Swimming and boating permitted.
+Avoid contact with algae.
+Avoid swallowing water while swimming.
 Take a bath or shower with warm soapy water after coming in contact with lake water.
-Do not use lake water for cooking nor bathing and do not allow your pets to swim or drink water where algae are present.
-Check back for updates.
-Learn more about blue-green algae.
+Do not use lake water for cooking or bathing.
+Do not allow your pets to swim or drink lake water where algae are present.
+More information about blue-green algae.

 - Black Vultures: Birds may do damage to your vehicle.
 Learn how.